HOME WHAT IS ALEKS? COURSE PRODUCTS HIGHER EDUCATION K-12 INDEPENDENT USE HOMESCHOOL

 Mixed Number Difficulties

-The Answer Editor is easy to use.
-One warning, however: mixed numbers must be entered using the Mixed Number icon, not by entering the whole part and then using the Fraction icon.
+Mixed numbers must be entered using the Mixed Number icon, not by entering the whole part and then using the Fraction icon.

 Freezing and Slow Response

-2. click on your browser's "Reload" (or "Refresh") button;
+1. Click on your browser's "Reload" (or "Refresh") button;

 Open applications, other than the web browser that you are using to access ALEKS, are another cause of slowness.
 Closing these applications may correct the problem.
 If slowness persists, it is most likely due to a problem in the local network.
 Bring this to the attention of your instructor.